Knob and Tube Rewire

 Professional inspect, remove and rewire your home.

-Arrow Insulation is a local professional insulation company.
+Arrow Electric is a local professional electrical company.
 We understand that money and time are very valuable to you and for this reason we are certified to work directly with the local utility companies of Seattle, Tacoma, Bellingham and other surrounding communities of Western Washington.
+Upgrading or replacing insulation may b er part of the process of resolving knob and tube electrical.
 Insulation rebates from these utility companies can save you a lot of money.

 Examples of Knob and Tube Wiring